IBM/GetStartedJava/README.md

 <!--Add a new Title and fill in the blanks -->
 # Get Started Using Liberty on IBM Cloud with your Java Applications
-In this Code Pattern, we will show you how to build Java applications integrated with Liberty on IBM Cloud.
+In this Code Pattern, we will show you how to build Java applications using Liberty on IBM Cloud.

 When the reader has completed this Code Pattern, they will understand how to: